Roki Aims for the Majors But When Will 28-Year-Old Kazuma Okamoto Cross the Ocean | FRIDAY DIGITAL

 • Share on LINE

-Since Sasaki is under 25 years old and in his fifth year of professional baseball, he is subject to the “25-year old rule,” which limits the amount of his contract and annual salary, and the transfer fee paid to Lotte would be a drop in the bucket.
-The transfer fee paid to Lotte was a mere drop in the bucket, and there was no way that Lotte would approve it.
+Since Sasaki is still under 25 and in his 5th professional year, he is subject to the “25-year rule,” which significantly limits the contract money and salary.
+The transfer fee to Lotte would be minimal.
+Under normal circumstances, Lotte would likely never approve it.

-Meanwhile, the Giants’ Kazuma Okamoto (28) is looking at Sasaki with envy.
+Meanwhile, Kazuma Okamoto (28) of the Giants is watching Sasaki with envy.

-In a sense, the Giants made the right decision to win.
+In a way, the Giants made a legitimate decision for their team’s success.

 • PHOTO Kyodo